anwaldt/sound_synthesis_introduction/Website/posts/Physical_Modeling/physical-modeling-introduction.rst

 .. title: Physical Modeling: Introduction
 .. slug: physical-modeling-introduction
 .. date: 2020-06-05 08:37:44 UTC
 .. tags:
 .. category: _sound_synthesis:physical
 .. link:
 .. description:
 .. type: text
 .. has_math: true

-Physical modeling emulates actual physical processes with digital means - oscillators, resonators and acoustic impedances
-are modeled with buffers and filters, respectively
+Physical modeling emulates actual physical processes with digital means - oscillators, resonators and acoustic impedance are modeled with buffers and filters, respectively
 LTI systems.
-Although first realized when computers had sufficient power, the foudations are much older.
+Although first realized when computers had sufficient power, the foundations are much older.
 Hiller et al. (1971) were the first to transport the 1774 wave equation by d'Alambert to the digital domain for synthesizing sounds of plucked strings.